ricardo-rendoncepeda/devsign/devsign-deckset.md

 ^ So after that keynote by Jonny Ive, I had a true lightbulb moment.

-^ I realized that if my skills at making things work are essential to an app's design, then I realy want to be involved in app design.
+^ I realized that if my skills at making things work are essential to an app's design, then I really want to be involved in app design.

 ^ And I hope you do too.